The Python Hunt

 The Python Hunt is a 2025 American documentary film, directed and produced by Xander Robin.
 It follows a group of hunters competing in an invasive python removal contest in the Everglades, over the course of ten nights.

 It had its world premiere at the South by Southwest Film & TV Festival on March 8, 2025.
+It was released on May 8, 2026, by Oscilloscope Laboratories.

 Premise

 Every year, the Florida government invites the public to participate in a competitive invasive python removal contest.

 Production

 Lance Oppenheim approached Xander Robin about making a documentary revolving around the Python Hunt competition.
 Artists Equity produced and financed the film.

 Release

 It had its world premiere at the South by Southwest Film & TV Festival on March 8, 2025, where it won the Documentary Feature Competition Special Jury Award.
-It also screened at the Miami Film Festival on April 9, 2025.
-In October 2025, Oscilloscope acquired distribution rights to the film.
+It also screened at the Miami Film Festival on April 9, 2025, where it won the Made in MIA Feature Film Award.
+In October 2025, Oscilloscope Laboratories acquired distribution rights to the film.
+It was released on May 8, 2026.